Austin Riley Player Props: Braves vs. Angels

-On Tuesday, Austin Riley (.390 on-base percentage in past 10 games, 54 points above season-long percentage) and the Atlanta Braves play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 7:20 PM ET.
+On Wednesday, Austin Riley (.718 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Los Angeles Angels, whose starting pitcher will be Lucas Giolito.
+First pitch is at 12:20 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Angels.
+In his most recent game, he strung together two hits (going 2-for-4) against the Angels.

 Austin Riley Game Info & Props vs. the Angels